Spiritual Awakening: The Caring Heart

 We find this idea of a deep, inner realignment throughout our two basic texts.
 The Big Book speaks of it with direct reference to the heart.
 In it, “heart” is a metaphor for the things that we care about, the things that matter, that are important, meaningful, or significant to us, the things that we are attached to or invested in and which therefore motivate us, stir our desires, arouse our emotions, and move us to act.

 We noted that we find this change linked to a spiritual awakening in "There Is a Solution": “The central fact of our lives today is the absolute certainty that our Creator has entered into our hearts and lives in a way which is indeed miraculous” (p.
-25).
+25, our emphasis).

 In “To Employers,” the change is related to the issue of the reordering of our concerns, of giving things their proper value.
 “Though you [the employer] are providing him with the best medical attention, he should understand that he must undergo a change of heart.
 To get over drinking will require a transformation of thought and attitude.
 We all had to place recovery above everything, for without recovery we would have lost both home and business” (p.
-143).
+143, our emphasis).

 And in the last chapter of the book, "A Vision for You," we are shown how, as we continue to grow along spiritual lines, our hearts are increasingly reoriented away from the selfish and self-centered concern with ourselves which is the mark of our disease: "Being wrecked in the same vessel, being restored and united under one God, with minds and hearts attuned to the welfare of others, the things which matter so much to some people no longer signify much to them” (p.
-161).
+161, our emphasis).

 Following Jung (and to some extent Freud), the 12&12 takes a more psychological tack on the cares of the self-centered heart, identifying the source of the problem in our natural, inborn desires and instincts.
 That’s why, at first, we have such a hard time working the Steps and practicing the principles in them.
 That's just not how we are made.